 In January 2023, some data pertaining to Google Fi customers was compromised in a breach of T-Mobile.
 Otherwise, the most recent Google data breach occurred in December 2018, when a bug exposed the data of 52.5 million Google+ users.

+As of October 2023, there have been no reported data breaches involving Google or its parent company, Alphabet, since the above incidents.
 Below, we’ll go into detail on the full history of Google breaches, starting with the most recent.

 January 2023: Google Fi Customer Data Stolen in T-Mobile Breach

 In early January, a hacker stole customer data on over 37 million T-Mobile customers, including phone numbers, addresses, and more.
 Later in the month, Google notified Google Fi customers that some of their data was implicated in the breach.

 In this case, Google itself was not hacked.
 Aside from the Google Fi customer data included in the T-Mobile breach, other Google services were in no way affected by this attack.

 December 2018: Google+ Bug Exposes 52.5 Million Users’ Data

 Google+ faced its second big breach of 2018 when a November update created an API bug that exposed data from 52.5 million Google+ accounts.
 Google fixed the bug within six days, and moved up Google+’s burial date from August to April 2019.